asyarb/rs_imgix/README.md

 ## Overview

-`rs-imgix` is a small utility library for constructing valid Imgix URL `String`s.
+`rs-imgix` is a small crate for constructing valid Imgix URL `String`s.
 It utilizes the common Rust builder pattern to dynamically assign parameters that are added to the URL.

 In a nutshell, basic usage looks like this: